snisarg/snisarg.github.io/_posts/2021-08-07-tech-interview-prep.markdown

 - [Hackerrank](https://www.hackerrank.com/)
 - [CodeWars](https://www.codewars.com/)

-I recommend starting with the easier ones on these website, even if the solution for most is obvious just by reading the questions.
+I recommend starting with the easier ones on the website of your choice.
+Solve the problem even if the solution to it is obvious to you just by reading the questions.
 You'll be surprised how many edge cases a simple problem could have.

 I generally do easy problems till I find them too easy.
 This is when I'm getting them right back to back covering all edge cases and don't need a lot of thinking.
 If you're good at competitive coding, feel free to skip this step.